-I know checking the internal temperature of steak is pretty easy to do if you have a meat thermometer, but during that process, you’re piercing the outer layer of your steak, which can cause it to lose those flavorful juices and dry out.
+Checking the internal temperature of the thickest part of the steak is pretty easy to do if you have a meat thermometer, but doing this involves piercing the outer layer of your grilled steak, which can cause it to lose those flavorful juices and dry out.

 Rare steak: Rare steak has a bright red color when you slice into it and has an internal temperature of about 125 degrees.
 With one hand, bring your thumb and pointer finger together and touch the soft, fleshy part just under your thumb with your finger from the other hand.
 That's how firm a rare steak should be when you touch it.